wengwz/Xilinx-XDMA-Host-Software/README.md

 # Suppose that you are in the root directory of this repo now:
 $ sudo ./dma_ip_drivers/XDMA/linux-kernel/tests/load_driver.sh
 ```
-If successfully, you can see the following output:
+If successful, you can see the following output:
 ```
 interrupt_selection .
 xdma                  110592  0